 As shown in the walking section the development site is located well within 200 metres from the nearest bus stops.

-The bus stops closest to the site are along St James Street, as shown by the photo below along with the Jamaica Street stop.
+The bus stops closest to the site are along Chaloner Street support with stops on Jamaica Street, as shown by the photo below along with the Jamaica Street stop.

 Bus stops and services for the St James Street route